kwaldenphd/LAMP-stack/README.md

 <blockquote>Port: Your computer has physical ports and logical ports.
 Physical ports are where you physically attach an accessory (keyboard, mouse, monitor) to exchange information with the computer.
 When we talk about ports on the server, we are talking about logical ports.
 These are designated connecting “places” that are defined by specific Internet Protocols.
 See Port 80, below as an example.</blockquote>

 <blockquote>Protocol: Very simply, protocols are agreed upon rules governing how computers connect to each other and how information is exchanged.
 A protocol defines how the information is formatted into packets and exchanged between computers.
-For more information about how HTTP protocols work, see Janet Evans's <a href="https://gumroad.com/l/http-zine">"HTTP: Learn your browser's language" zine</a>.</blockquote>
+For more information about how HTTP protocols work, see Julia Evans's <a href="https://gumroad.com/l/http-zine">"HTTP: Learn your browser's language" zine</a>.</blockquote>

 <blockquote>Port 80: Is the logical port designated for web-based requests or requests to access the webpages on the server.
 Port 80 uses the Hypertext Transfer Protocol or HTTP.
 This should look familiar.
 This is the protocol that governs the way that information is exchanged between computers on the world wide web.
 For technical details see http://fab.cba.mit.edu/classes/961.04/people/neil/ip.pdf.</blockquote>